TOP |

 This page is intended for an adult technical audience, and has a RSACi rating of V4.
 If your kids can see it, then you are not using an Internet Filter to block violent content.

-DISCLAIMER: the experiments described below are fantastically
+DISCLAIMER: the experiments described below really are fantastically

-dangerous, and they are described without reference to the
+dangerous, and they are described without reference to the many precautions

-body can not only kill, but can explode flesh and bone.
+these capacitor banks through your body can not only kill, but can explode

-describe these experiments for your information only.
-Anyone
+experiments for your information only.
+Anyone who attempts to duplicate

-who attempts to duplicate them does so at their own risk.
-And
+them does so at their own risk.
+And the risk is considerable unless you

-doing.
-If you don't have lots of experience with lethal high
+know EXACTLY what you are doing.
+If you don't have lots of experience

 clear of this stuff.

-PARENTS: I supply no detailed plans for reproducing these
+PARENTS: I supply no detailed plans for reproducing these experiments.

-experiments.
-Also, these experiments require large and
+Also, these experiments require large and expensive lab equipment which

-(And the plans for an atomic bomb are safe for children too,
+is not obtainable by children.
+(And the plans for an atomic bomb are safe

-then they are already in great danger, whether or not they read
+supplies, then they are already in great danger, whether or not they read

 about my capacitor discharge experiments below.

-Other Cap-Discharge sites
+LINKS: Other Cap-Discharge sites

 THE "WATERGUN"

-by Bill Beaty, experiment by Chris P., Dan Y. and Dale T. in ?1991?
+by Bill Beaty, experiment by Chris P., Gary H., Dan Y. and

+Dale Travous in ?1991?
 Water cannon built by Chris P.

-ABOVE: THE CAPACITOR BANK
+ABOVE: GARY H. CAPACITOR BANK

 (gun not present, set up for 'shrinking' coins